sminez/arpy/README.md

 attempting to prove about the code.

 ### Documentation
-Please see the [docs](docs/) directory for markdown files detailing the use of the module.
+Please see the [wiki](https://github.com/sminez/arpy/wiki) for documentation and examples.
+Feel free to open an issue requesting additional information!